dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Cory:**
-yeah I was going to say that not to drop you but I'm actually I really enjoy working with Eric a lot I've been in a lot of talk to him as a matter of fact
+yes I was going to say that not to drop you but I'm actually I really enjoy working with Eric a lot I've been in a lot of talk to him as a matter of fact